 I personally love this cat water fountain from Amazon, as it’s wide, sturdy, and holds a great deal of water so our treasured Maine Coon can drink as much as he likes.

-Here’s a video of our Maine Coon using his water fountain.
+Here’s a Youtube video of our Maine Coon using his water fountain.

 Your cat might require some fibrous supplements to its diets, such as pumpkin or unflavored yogurt, to help keep its bowel movements firm.

 3. A More Balanced Diet